 You also can schedule an appointment with one of the CCE staff for one-on-one assistance with your job search.
 Whether you have already figured out the type of job you want or you really feel clueless about the right career path for you – we can help!
 We can give you resources to expand your network, tips to take your résumé and cover letter to the next level, and help prepare you for upcoming interviews!

 Need more resources?
 Check out our Helpful Links.
 You'll find additional job search sites, information on different career fields, salary research tools, and much more.

-Researching Employers & Job Postings (Beware of Scams)
+DISCLAIMER: Job Postings (Beware of Scams/Protect your safety)

 Career and Civic Engagement offers EAGLElink and the Opportunity List as a resource for employers and community partners to connect with WU students and alumni seeking volunteer experience, internships, part-time jobs, and full-time positions.
 Please note that the presence of job announcements on any website or listserve maintained by Career and Civic Engagement does not indicate an endorsement or recommendation by Winthrop University or CCE.
 We are not responsible for safety, wages, working conditions or other aspects of off-campus employment.
 We can't do a background check of every single posting - so make sure you spend time researching before you apply.